-Goals 1, 2 and 3 - Best educated, healthiest, most fit population with the best system of social support
+Goals 1, 2 and 3 - Best educated, healthiest, most fit population with the best social support system

 Through the payment of dividends to the Province and CBT, taxes to the Province and local governments, and water rentals to the Province, CPC's power projects help to fund: education, healthcare and other provincial social support programs and services; CBT social programs in the Columbia Basin; and local government services in the Regional District of Central Kootenay and the City of Castlegar.
-Over the period 2005/06-2007/08, CPC's power projects are expected to generate \$74 million of net income for their shareholders, the Province and CBT.
-The projects will also contribute \$35 million in taxes and water rentals.
+Over the period 2006/07-2008/09, CPC's power projects are expected to generate \$73 million of net income for their shareholders, the Province and CBT.
+The projects will also contribute \$37 million in taxes and water rentals.

 In keeping with its commitment to Columbia Basin residents, CPC also provides direct sponsorship funding for community services, regional events and scholarships and bursaries in the Columbia Basin.
 Examples of sponsorship include hiking trail improvements, community festivals, hospital foundations, sporting and cultural events, and wildlife groups.
 CPC provides scholarships to graduating classes of all 23 secondary schools in the Columbia Basin.
-It also makes bursaries available to students enrolled at the three postsecondary institutions in the Columbia Basin: the College of the Rockies, the Kootenay School of the Arts and Selkirk College.
+It also makes bursaries available to students enrolled at the three post-secondary institutions in the Columbia Basin: the College of the Rockies, the Kootenay School of the Arts and Selkirk College.